Pietro Belluschi: Awards and honors

 Belluschi was elected a Fellow of the American Academy of Arts and Sciences in 1952.
 In 1953, he was elected into the National Academy of Design as an Associate member, and became a full member in 1957.
 He served as a presidential appointee on the U.S. Commission of Fine Arts from 1950 to 1955.
 He was a Fellow in the American Institute of Architects (AIA), and was awarded the AIA Gold Medal, the highest award given by the institute, in 1972.
 He was awarded the National Medal of Arts by the National Endowment for the Arts in 1991 for his lifetime achievements.
 Belluschi was on the jury that selected the winning design for the Vietnam Veterans Memorial in Washington, D.C.

 Later life

 After leaving MIT in 1965, he continued to work.
 Belluschi would design and consult on both buildings and issues surrounding urban planning.
 Pietro Belluschi was married first to Helen Hemmila on December 1, 1934, the mother of his two sons, Peter and Anthony.
 His son Anthony Belluschi is an architect.
-After his wife's death in 1962, he married in 1965 to Marjorie or Margaret (1920–2009).
+After his wife's death in 1962, he married in 1965 to Marjorie Bruckner (1920–2009).
 Pietro Belluschi died in Portland on February 14, 1994.